-the carcase This condition should not be confd
+Renal infarcts are wedge shaped areas of necrosis due to blockages to the blood supply servicing parts of the kidney mild cases just require the kidney to be condemned.
+In acute cases where the kidney function has been affected check the carcase for uraemia.
+This condition should not be confused with nephritis.

 Disposition: Condemn affected organ and check the carcase for uraemia..

+Diseases of the reproductive system

+Gangrenous metritis

-Acute is a gross enlargement of the uterus and is usually caused by a trauma at birth or the retention of a dead calf or a piece of placenta.
+Acute metritis is a gross enlargement of the uterus and is usually caused by a trauma at birth or the retention of a dead calf or a piece of placenta.

-: In case where the carcase is fevered then the disposition is the t.
+Disposition: In case where the carcase is fevered then the disposition is the total condemnation of carcase and parts.
 In milder cases where there is no systemic involvement then the disposition is to trim and condemn the affected parts.
+In export works retain the carcase for the OVPs disposition.

+Disposition; In a case this bad then again it requires total condemnation of carcase and parts, however slight cases require only the affected part to be condemned.
+In export plants retain for the OPV.

+Diseases associated with the nervous system

+Melanosis in the spinal cord

-In export works retain the carcase for the OVPs disposition.In a case then again it export plantsOPVis caused by an excess production of melanin. :in export works then boned under supervision.
-In mild cases as the conditions may only
+Melanosis in the spinal cord is caused by an excess production of melanin.

+Disposition: Mild cases should be retained in export works then boned under supervision.
+In mild cases it is possible to recovery wholesome products as the conditions may only affect the bones of the spinal column.

-In t.
-I the carcase
+In this case the pigment has spread to the connective tissue in the intercostal muscles.
+It would be unviable to try to recover wholesome tissue and so the carcase would be condemned on aesthetic grounds.